FAQ - Faculty and Staff

 - Interstate 49, from County Line Road in Springdale to West Fork city limits, is open for travel

-On weekends, will the university make the decision to remain open, delay opening or cancel on-campus classes and business operations?
+On weekends, will the university make the decision to delay opening, have an early dismissal or shift to full-day inclement weather operations?

 Yes.
 The procedures are similar to the decision-making process for Monday through Friday operations.
-Details can be viewed on the Weather Emergency Procedure page.
+More information can be found in the university's inclement weather policy.

-How do I find out if the university delays opening or cancels on-campus classes and closes business operations?
+How do I find out if the university delays opening, has an early dismissal or shifts to full-day inclement weather operations?

-The university's primary means for communicating emergency information to students, faculty and staff – including information on weather-related delays, closure of non-essential offices and cancellation of on-campus classes – is WxALERT (weather alert).
+The university's primary means for communicating emergency information to students, faculty and staff – including information on inclement weather operations, delays and cancellation of on-campus classes – is WxALERT (weather alert).
 All students, faculty and staff are automatically enrolled to receive WxALERTs via email, as well as voicemail and text messages for those who provide cell phone numbers.
 Please note that students, faculty and staff must provide their cell phone numbers in UAConnect or Workday to receive any emergency alerts, including WxALERTS, from the university via cell phone/text.

-In most cases where decisions on the university operating status can be made in the overnight and early morning hours, information on weather-related delays or closure of non-essential offices and cancellation of on-campus classes will be made via WxALERT by 6 a.m.
-Additional details on the process and timeline for weather emergency decisions can be viewed on the Weather Emergency Procedure page.
+In most cases where decisions on the university operating status can be made in the overnight and early morning hours, information on inclement weather operations, delays or cancellation of on-campus classes will be made via WxALERT by 6 a.m.
+Additional details on the process and timeline for weather emergency decisions can be viewed in the inclement weather policy.

-In addition to the WxALERT, the university employs secondary communication methods to disseminate weather-related closures, delays or other emergency information.
+In addition to the WxALERT, the university employs secondary communication methods to disseminate information on inclement weather, delays or other emergencies.
 These sources are activated after a WxALERT is sent, and should not be relied upon as the most timely and accurate information sources, since some are outside the university's direct control:

 - University of Arkansas home page: In the event inclement weather affects the university's operating status, a graphic link to detailed information and policies will be placed prominently on the university's homepage.